GarciaInes/Scrum-Mastering/Review/Questions.md

 ### Systems and Impacts
 * When doing our daily job, its easier sprint by sprint?
 Why/Why not?
+* In terms of increment feedback how does that impact scalability and maintenance?
 * Do our systems/processes help or hinder us to work towards our vision?
 * Can we resolve this here ourselves? or do we need to involve other teams?
 * Can we resolve this at this level? or is a conflict inherent on the vision/strategy/structure/goals?